Success Stories:

 Unlocking Potential

 Success within our individualized programs usually looks like incremental progress points that lead to unlocking more and more potential.
-Breakthroughs are not uncommon as students and families work closely with their Jacob's Ladder team.
+Breakthroughs are common as families work closely with their Jacob's Ladder team in their client's growth journey.

 Cerebral Palsy